abew16/TF/README.md

 Author:

 ##Prep Capstone Project
-This project is intended to explore the concepts of data science and is a preliminary to the complete Capstone project for Thinkful Data Science Bootcamp
+This project is intended to explore the concepts of data science and is a preliminary Capstone for the Thinkful Data Science Bootcamp

 ###Data Science Concepts:
 Investigated and explored the topics of hypothesis testing and data visualization as well as deepening my knowledge of Python.